 Sound Devices Opens New European Service Center

-REEDSBURG, WIS.—Sound Devices announced the opening of its new European Service Center in Berlin-Aldershof, Germany’s leading science and technology park.
-The new facility has been established to service the company’s growing international customer base directly.
+REEDSBURG, WI, AUGUST 20, 2014- Sound Devices is pleased to announce the establishment of Sound Devices Europe GmbH and the opening of its new European Service Center in Berlin-Adlershof, Germany’s leading science and technology park.
+The new facility has been established to extend product service and repair to the company’s growing international customer base.

+“This new Service Center is a big step for us and a testament to our commitment to our European customers,” says Matt Anderson, President of Sound Devices.
+“We are not only committed to creating the finest video and audio products, but also providing unrivalled service to our customers.
+It is further proof of our continued growth and evolution as a company.”

+Effective immediately, the European Service Center will perform factory service and repair for all Video Devices products, warranty and non-warranty, sold in the EU.
+For Sound Devices audio products, it will provide this service for the following EU countries: Belgium, Bulgaria, Croatia, Czech Republic, Finland, Hungary, Italy, Poland, Lithuania, Romania, Slovakia, Slovenia and Sweden.
+Distributors with established audio service repair facilities will continue to service Sound Devices audio products at this time, including Ambient Recording, Audio Electronics Mattijsen, JBK Marketing and Shure Distribution UK.
+Over time, all warranty service repairs will be moved to the Berlin facility.

-The European Service Center is capable of providing all levels of repair for the full Sound Devices and Video Devices product ranges.
-In addition, the Center is in direct contact with all European distributors, further ensuring timely delivery of service.
-Customers should contact their local distributor directly if they need any repairs undertaken.
+The European Service Center is in direct contact with all European distributors, further ensuring timely delivery of service.
+To have product repair or service undertaken, customers should contact their local distributor directly to receive authorization.

-The Service Center is headed by Ginetta Fassio, an accomplished Tonmeister (sound master) and Sound Devices product user for more than a decade.
+The Berlin facility is headed by Ginetta Fassio, an accomplished Tonmeister (sound master) and Sound Devices product user for more than a decade.
 The expert technician team comprises highly qualified German electrical engineers, all of whom have received special training at the Sound Devices corporate headquarters in Reedsburg, Wisconsin.

+“Our doors are officially open and we are ready to begin handling repairs.” says Fassio.
+“As an extension to the team headquartered in the U.S., we will provide the personal one-on-one service that Sound Devices is known for, to those customers and distributors in Europe and the surrounding region.”

+Sound Devices, LLC designs and manufactures portable audio mixers, digital audio recorders and related equipment for feature film, episodic television, documentary, news-gathering, live event and acoustical test and measurement applications.
+Video Devices, a brand of Sound Devices, produces digital video recorders and related products that address a range of multiple-source video productions, including fast-paced, mission-critical studio applications, livesports, live events and mobile production.

 The latest product and technology information